CORDOBA -“Pearl of Moorish Spain”

 In the Jewish quarter lived Cordoba Hebrews until they were ousted by the Catholic Kings in 1492.
 Walk the labyrinth of narrow streets and squares and imagine a bygone time.
 It is well worth a visit to the restaurant Bandolero opposite the Mezquita the old residence of the Count of Cabra where you can enjoy a super meal in the courtyard under the stars on a beautiful summer’s night.
 There are many other buildings full of history, beauty and with many a tale to tell.

-Cordoba, by the banks of the Guadalquivir River in a valley, is sheltered from North wind by foothills.
+CORDOBA, by the banks of the Guadalquivir River in a valley, is sheltered from North wind by foothills.
 With a mild climate in the spring, autumn and winter any time is perfect to visit, but summer can be extremely hot with life stopping after lunch until the evening.

 There are a number of places within a short distance of Cordoba that should not be missed.
 8 km from the city lay the ruins of Madinat al-Zahra, built on the orders of the Caliphate Abd Al-Rahmann lll in 936.
 He established a luxurious residence here at the foot of the sierras which became an administrative point of the middle Ages due to the refinement, beauty and magnificence of the legends that surrounds the mythical city of ZAHARA.
 Also nearby is the Medina Azahara, the Monastery of San Jeronimo de Valparaios and the hermitages.

 The forests around the city are evergreen and cork oak, and are washed by the Bembezer River, streams and dams.
 They are plentiful with wildlife, lynx, black storks, vultures and Imperial eagles.
+We have a stunning large estate for sale suitable for a number of activities only 30 minuts fromthe centre of Cordoba.

 The province of Cordoba is split in two by the Guadalquivir River.
 In the northern part of the province is the long, wide mountainous band formed by the Sierra Morena where you will find plentiful game.
 Here is LOS PEDROCHES, an area presided over by landscape of meadows and holm oak.
 Pedroch is devoted to agriculture and pig-raising and the Iberian pig can be found here rummaging under the oak trees and the towns are rich in history with warm, friendly people.

-In Belalcazar stands a medieval castle which served as a feudal lookout in ancient times.
+In BELACAZAR stands a medieval castle which served as a feudal lookout in ancient times.
 Santa Eufemia is a small hamlet from where the remains can be seen of the old Moorish castle of Miramontes which formerly acted as a kind of boundary.

 The Parque Natural Sierra de Hornachuelos is a good example of Mediterranean forest and is endowed by plenty of wildlife such as black vultures, imperial eagles, black storks, lynx and melconcillo, a relation of the mongoose.